j3545/j3545.github.io/README.md

-I use this site to show some of my games/animations
+#jedulz.github.io

-You can create some really neat stuff with it
+I use this github page to show some of the work ive done using HTML5 canvas